Dress for the ball:

 Some specific tips:

-Please wear a mask for the first part of the evening – we will un-mask late in the event!
+Please wear a mask for the first part of the evening – we will un-mask at the refreshment break.

 A well-tied cravat was characteristic of the aristocratic gentleman of the early 19th century.
 Watch a quick video demonstration of ways to tie one.

-Everyone should wear gloves to dance – but remove them to eat!
+Everyone of any gender should wear gloves to dance – but remove them to eat!

 Please bring clean, indoor-only shoes to protect the dance floor.
 Flat or low-heeled with leather soles will be easiest for dancing.